ironhack-labs/lab-profile-app/README.md

 ### Iteration 2 | The React App

-Create a new React App using the command `npx create-react-app choose-app-name`.
+Create a new React App using the command `npx create-react-app profile-app-client`.

 Once done, set up the app routing using the `react-router-dom`.
 Create a page component called `HomePage` that displays two buttons: `Sign up` and `Log in`.
 Buttons should redirect to the front-end routes `/signup` and `/login` respectively.